 Beginning in April 2016, GCWW formed partnerships to better ensure the health and safety of students, teachers and staff in the area’s educational facilities.
 In conjunction with the Cincinnati Health Department and Hamilton County Public Health, we are testing water at schools and child care facilities.
 We eventually plan to expand testing to other places where children spend a lot of time including restaurants, hospitals, nursing homes, churches, libraries, parks, and entertainment venues.

 What does our partnership involve?
 We work with the school to:

-- Provide sample kits to the schools
+- Provide water testing kits to the schools, free of charge

 - Analyze the samples, free of charge